w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 :::: {.columns}
 ::: {.column width=60%}

-Astronomers are creating an international Virtual Observatory
+Astronomers are creating an international Virtual Observatory.

 - A _federation_ of all the world significant astronomical _data resources_ coupled with _provision of the computational resources_ needed to exploit the data scientifically
 - Astronomy changed from being an individualistic to a _collective enterprise_
-- Telescope time is devoted/allocated to systematic sky surveys and analysis is performed using data from the archives
+- Telescope time is devoted/allocated to systematic sky surveys, and analysis is performed using data from the archives
 - Astronomers are _increasingly relying on data that they did not take themselves_
 - Raw data bear _many instrumental signatures that must be removed_ in the process of generating data products [@mann2002some]